 2. Opting for the cloud

 Running your business from the cloud offers flexibility and cost efficiencies.
 With software, access and secure storage all available as and when required, this is an excellent option for companies who want the ability to scale without the burden of having to commit to costly new hardware or software.
-Running a cloud-based infrastructure will also help reduce your employees’ reliance on office-based systems and provide opportunities for working on the go.
+Running a cloud-based infrastructure that utilises online accounting software will also help reduce your employees’ reliance on office-based systems and provide opportunities for working on the go.

 3. Using the right business management software